 She has seen that experiencing or creating a story through the arts can create healthy behavior change and is a fundamental source of individual and public wellness.
-As such, she has served as a physician health consultant for "The Media Project", working with television and film writers and producers.
+She has served as a physician consultant for "The Media Project", working with television and film writers and producers.
 And in 2009, as a producer with FiddleHeadFern Productions, she completed production of a documentary film, "American Rhythms" (americanrhythmsmovie.com/), which follows a group of 5th grade students at a Los Angeles urban elementary school and their experience of the positive psychological and emotional health effects of a tailored drumming program.
-Currently, Diana Farid assists in the Stanford Program in Bioethics and Film, is working on several writing projects and cares for patients at Stanford's Vaden student health center.
+Currently, Diana assists in the Stanford Program in Bioethics and Film, is working on several writing projects and cares for patients at Stanford's Vaden student health center.

 - Family Medicine

 Fellowship:UCLA-Child and Family Health Leadership Training Program (2005) CA

 Medical Education:Northwestern University Feinberg School of Medicine (2000) IL

 Masters in Public Health, UCLA, Public Health, Community Health, Health Communications (2005)